ZillaGaming/Poker/README.md

      alt="Microsfot Excel - Bluffing and Bluff Catching Model" style="float: left; margin-right: 10px;" />

-# Playing 20 Tables Simultaneously at Midstakes
+# Playing 20 Tables Simultaneously

 Here I'm playing 20 tables simultaneously at midstakes ($400 to $1,000 buy-ins).
 At approximately 75 hands per hour this amount of multitasking equates to ~25 hands per minute.
 This requires a high degrees of focus, concentration, and near automatic implementation of strategy based on a deeply ingrained understanding of advanced mathematics (statistics, combinatorics, etc.), risk-reward analysis, and game theory.